davidscarth/caddy-geoip/README.md

 xcaddy build --with github.com/davidscarth/caddy-geoip
 ```

-Requires Go 1.25+ to build.
+Requires Go 1.25.1 or later to build.

 ## Syntax